richardhopton/smartbed-mqtt/README.md

 - Click on Configuration and set at least one email and password.
 - Click on Info and click Start.

-The default bed type is `tempur`, but can be adjusted by specifying `beautyrest` or `serta` using the optional type field on each user.

 ## MQTT broker

 An MQTT broker is required.
 The [Mosquitto official Add-On](https://github.com/home-assistant/addons/tree/master/mosquitto) is recommended.
 Go to Add-ons and search for MQTT, then follow the provided instructions.